odoe/odoenet/posts/mapping-apps-with-flex-swiz-and-fluint/index.md

 ---
-title: ">Mapping apps with Flex, Swiz and Fluint"
+title: >Mapping apps with Flex, Swiz and Fluint"
 published: true
 author: Rene Rubalcava
 date: "2009-10-19"
 ---

-\>I have been developing with Flex for about a year now and so far it has been a really fun experience.
+I have been developing with Flex for about a year now and so far it has been a really fun experience.
 I am by no means a trained developer, I just happened to have taken some some C++ and VB6 courses in school and fell into it.